ethicstechOSS/LoRa-Development-Kit/README.md

 3. Link with procedure to flash your own bootloader https://learn.adafruit.com/proper-step-debugging-atsamd21-arduino-zero-m0/restoring-bootloader

-NOTE : You required programmer to flash your bootloader.
+NOTE : You dont need to flash the bootloader.
+The board already flashed with working bootloader.
+You required programmer in case you want to reflash bootloader.

 **LoRa Libraries**
 We are using Radio Head library in our SDK.